FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-09-28-What-Is-BitTorrent?.md

 I guess that doesn't make a lot of sense from the surface, but bear with me for a bit.
 Let's imagine a different way to share/download data over the internet.
 We have the client-server model, although sufficient in most cases, in certain circumstances isn't the most ideal.
 What if there was a way to share a download with multiple clients so that instead of relying on the website itself to serve the download to us, we can directly get the file from EVERYONE that has it?
 That might be a faster alternative, but how would we do that?

 This is where things get interesting.
 We are now going to switch from the client-server model to the **Peer-to-Peer**(P2P) model for file sharing and downloads.
 As the name suggests, we are going to be relying on our "peers"(client devices) to be able to handle the task of sharing the files we want to download.
 This means that every client also now acts a server.
 We've decentralized the connection that has to be made to a hosting server for content, and burdened the connections on every peer within our network.
-So now that 20gb file that was taking forever to download from a main server, is being shared amongst peers and each peer is taking pieces of the file from each other to complete the download.
+So now that 20gb file that was taking 4 hours to download from a main server is being shared amongst peers, and each peer is taking pieces of the file from each other to complete the download.
 Here's what a P2P network may look like:

 ![P2P]({{ site.url }}{{ site.baseurl }}/assets/images/p2p.jpg)